-- 4.43 The Medical Device Directives and the Medical Device Regulations require manufacturers to implement a Quality Management System (QMS), for which the most relevant harmonized standard is BS EN ISO 13485:201689.
-This QMS Standard also details requirements for demonstration of risk management. - 4.44 BS EN ISO 14971:2012 90 is the harmonized standard for risk management and meeting the requirements of this standard can help the health organisation to demonstrate compliance to the Medical Device Directives and Regulation requirements as a manufacturer. - 4.45 Other suitable systems include the ISO 55000 226 series, BS70000 109 or ISO 9001: 2015 102 standards. - 4.46 Organisations using and managing medical devices and equipment must have a recognised management standard in place with regard to their equipment and device management process.
+- 4.40 The Medical Device Directives, the UK Medical Device Regulations and the EU Medical Device Regulations require manufacturers to implement a Quality Management System (QMS), for which the most relevant standard is BS EN ISO 13485:201689.
+This QMS Standard also details requirements for incorporation of risk management within the QMS. - 4.41 BS EN ISO 14971:2019 90 is the standard for risk management and meeting the requirements of this standard can help the health organisation to demonstrate compliance to the regulatory requirements as a manufacturer. - 4.42 Other suitable systems include the ISO 55000 226 series, BS70000 109 or ISO 9001: 2015 102 standards. - 4.43 Organisations using and managing medical devices and equipment must have a recognised management standard in place with regard to their equipment and device management process.